-Earl Hakon had sailed with his fleet from Throndhiem. and gone south to More against King Olaf, as before related.
-Now when the king bore away, and ran into the fjord, the earl followed him thither: and then Kalf Arnason came to meet him, with many of the men who had deserted King Olaf.
-Kalf was well received. steered in through Todar fjord to Valdal, where the king had laid up his ships on the strand.
+Earl Hakon had sailed with his fleet from Throndhjem, and gone south to More against King Olaf, as before related.
+Now when the king bore away, and ran into the fjord, the earl followed him thither; and then Kalf Arnason came to meet him, with many of the men who had deserted King Olaf.
+Kalf was well received.
+The earl steered in through Todar fjord to Valdal, where the king had laid up his ships on the strand.
 He took the ships which belonged to the king, had them put upon the water and rigged, and cast lots, and put commanders in charge of them according to the lots.
-There was a man called Jokul, who was an Icelander, a son of Bard Jokulson of Vatnsdal; the lot fell upon Jokul to command the Bison. which King Olaf himself had commanded.
-Tokul made these verses upon it:- taken out to be beheaded.
-A willow twig accordingly was plaited in with his hair, and a man held him fast by it.
-Jokul sat down upon a bank, and a man swung the axe to execute him; but Jokul hearing the sound, raised his head, and the blow struck him in the head, and made a dreadful wound.
-As the king saw it would be his death-wound, he ordered them to let him lie with it.
-Jokul raised himself up, and he sang:-
+There was a man called Jokul, who was an Icelander, a son of Bard Jokulson of Vatnsdal; the lot fell upon Jokul to command the Bison, which King Olaf himself had commanded.
+Jokul made these verses upon it:-

-"Mine is the lot to take the helm Which Olaf owned, who owned the realm; From Suit King Olaf's ship to steer (Ill luck I dread on his reindeer).
-My girl will never hear the tiding, Till o'er the wild wave I come riding In Olaf's ship, who loved his gold, And lost his ships with wealth untold."
+"Mine is the lot to take the helm

+Which Olaf owned, who owned the realm;

+From Sult King Olaf's ship to steer

+(Ill luck I dread on his reindeer).

+My girl will never hear the tiding,

+Till o'er the wild wave I come riding

+In Olaf's ship, who loved his gold,

+And lost his ships with wealth untold."